SophieAlme/cm3-website/docs/index.md

 title: Home Page
 ---

-This is the home page of Rahul's CM3 website.
+This is the home page of Sophie's CM3 website.

 ## A smaller level Heading